 Looking for how to develop your retail business?
 Look at this case study, a small business makeover of Eklund's Farm Machinery in rural New York.
 No matter the beginning space, the process of making-over a business is the same.

 Retail business makeover in Manhattan of a small framing shop and gallery with tips on improving your business.
 Peter McCaffrey is a New York City artist who has owned Mascot Studio, a store where he has performed custom framing for nearly thirty years.

 A reinvention of a family business was completed in the first quarter of 2013.
 Discover this 3-part blog featuring Black Horse Farms, which includes great lessons on attracting customers to your store and getting them to return.

-The way you get buzz, buzz in your business that is sustainable and leads to higher profits, is to be a business worthy of buzz.
+The way you get buzz in your business that is sustainable and leads to higher profits is to be a business worthy of buzz.
 That means you have to earn your customers' trust.
-This is the transformation story of one of my first clients, Polly’s Gourmet Coffee with lessons on how to grow your retail business.
+This is the transformation story of one of my first clients, Polly’s Gourmet Coffee, with lessons on how to grow your retail business.

-This case study spotlights changing a company's entire culture from one of nurturing to nurturing and selling.
+This case study spotlights changing a company's entire culture from nurturing to nurturing and selling.
 From the CEO, "We had become bogged down in survival.
 And it wasn’t a healthy place to be… Not for me as the leader or my team.
 I needed someone to help me work on a new direction for my business and help me hear and observe what was going on.
 I was looking for a shift change in who we were."